The Difference Between User, Buyer, and Customer Explained

 3. Customer - Dunder Mifflin Paper Company, Inc.

-The customer in this context is much less important than the buyer and the user as they're actual people with needs.
+In this context, the customer is much less important than the buyer and the user as they are actual people with needs.

 Designing for the buyer category is not enough to ensure a product's success.

-If a product isn't properly adopted by its users, then the buyer's expectations won't be met.
-This leads to cancelled contracts as a result.
+If a product isn't properly adopted by its users, the buyer's expectations will not be met, leading to cancellations.

-Always aim to understand the goals & motivations from both categories of people if they aren't the same person.
+Always aim to understand the goals and motivations of people from different categories if they aren't the same person.

 How can you tell if a person is a user or a buyer?

-The first clues is in their designation.
-If they're higher up in the company hierarchy it commonly means that they're a buyer.
+The clue is in their designation.
+If they're higher in the company hierarchy, it commonly means they're buyers.

-Buyers can act as users as well.
-For example, in project management software such as Basecamp, it's common to have the buyer utilise the product themselves along with other users of the software.
+Buyers can also act as users.
+For example, in project management software such as Basecamp, it's common for the buyer to use the product along with other users of the software.

 When it's less obvious, it's best to ask them questions such as: